How to find your illustration style

 Be different

-So, the visual vocabulary you’ve formed getting inspiration form other illustrators work should only be a starting point to create your style.
+So, the visual vocabulary you’ve formed by getting inspiration from other illustrators’ work should only be a starting point for creating your style.

 Ask yourself which themes you want to illustrate

-It may be climate change, human emotions, food, architecture, fashion or, like in my case, travel illustration and illustrated maps.
+It may be climate change, human emotions, food, architecture, fashion or, in my case, travel illustrations and illustrated maps.
 It’s important that this is something you like and you are passionate about because working on something that doesn’t motivate you sucks!

-This, together with your initial visual vocabulary, will contribute to develop your unique illustration language.
+This, together with your initial visual vocabulary, will contribute to developing your unique illustration language.

 Don’t try to please everybody